hobg0blin/web-production-2/week4/notes.md

 This isn’t generally considered a best practice, though.
 Especially on HTML pages that are already complicated, it’s nice to keep our JavaScript in a separate file, and try to organize and comment that code as best we can so we (or other people) know what it’s doing.

-We can call these external scripts using a script tag too, just using its `src attribute`:
+We can call these external scripts using a script tag too, just using its `src` attribute:

 **HTML**:
 ```
 <body>